 Prediction performance of natural gas dehydration units for water removal efficiency using a least-square support vector machine

-Ahmadi, MA & Bahadori, A in press, 'Prediction performance of natural gas dehydration units for water removal efficiency using a least-square support vector machine', International Journal of Ambient Energy, vol. 37, no.5, pp. 486-494.
+Ahmadi, MA & Bahadori, A 2016, 'Prediction performance of natural gas dehydration units for water removal efficiency using a least-square support vector machine', International Journal of Ambient Energy, vol. 37, no.5, pp. 486-494.

 Published version available from:

 Natural gas dehydration unit is employed to eliminate water from natural gas liquids and natural gas, and it is needed to avoid condensation of free water and creation of hydrates in transportation and processing facilities, prevent corrosion, and meet a water content condition.
 In this paper, a least-square support vector machine (LSSVM) coupled with genetic algorithm (GA) was employed to estimate the water dew point of a natural gas stream in equilibrium with a triethylene glycol (TEG) solution at different TEG concentrations and temperatures.
 Results showed that GA–LSSVM accomplishes more reliable outputs compared with real recorded data in terms of statistical criteria.